netdata/netdata/collectors/python.d.plugin/anomalies/README.md

 ![](images/anomalies_normal.jpg)

-And here is an example where some charts have consistent anomaly flags against them.
+And here is an example where some charts have consistent anomaly flags against them that might be worth exploring in more detail by navigating to the charts in question.

 ![](images/anomalies_abnormal.jpg)